-There are nearly 389,000 businesses operating in Alabama.
+There are about 396,400 small businesses operating in Alabama.
 Over 2,700 of them are operating in Alabaster, with finance, insurance, and professional and technical services firms being prominent.

 A wide range of businesses can be found in Alabaster.
 If you’re an Alabaster business owner, you’ll want to protect your investment with a comprehensive business insurance plan.
 A local independent insurance agent can help you identify the unique risks your company faces, and can recommend the commercial insurance products you need to cover them.